spartanracingelectric/SR-BMS/README.md

 Todo List

 1. serial port communication
+	- initial testing is trying to send a HIGH signal to board
+	- second wave of testing is board sending values back
+	- third wave is trying to change array values in DataAnalysis.js
+	- fourth wave is trying to change graph values in BarGraph.js (values might be moved to DataAnalysis.js)
 2. change graph info dynamically
 	-if it takes long default to just show graph info using list
 3. UML diagrams